• Home

 As you can see, we are making progress!
 However, we are not done yet.

-However, there are a number of third party tools which are specifically designed for image optimization for the web, which can produce much more impressive results.
+There are a number of third-party tools which are specifically designed for image optimization for the web, which can produce much more impressive results.

 Setting these to compress to JPG at 75%, the following results are had from our files.
 Compare them to the Lightroom version.